 |7.
 It is a simple process.||7.
 It is a complicated process.|

 Evaluation and control are too much necessary as considerable costs are sustained in the recruitment and selection process.
 The costs generally incurred in the below cases-

 - Cost of advertisement

 - Cost for producing supporting literature.

-- Supporting management staff’s salary who works in background of recruitment and selection process.
+- Supporting management staff’s salary who works in the background of recruitment and selection process.

 - Administrative cost

-Recruiters should keep sharp eyes on the above costing sections if they wants to reduce recruiting cost ever.
+Recruiters should keep sharp eye on the above costing sections if they want to reduce recruiting costs ever.

 Evaluation of Recruitment and Selection Process

-Recruitment and Selection methods goes through selective approaches to achieve ultimate objectives and the KPI of HR Manager.
-The evaluation of Recruitment and Selection process might include below things:
+Recruitment and Selection methods go through selective approaches to achieve ultimate objectives and the KPI of the HR Manager.
+The evaluation of the Recruitment and Selection process might include below things:

-- Number of shortlisted candidates at various stages of the recruitment and selection process.
+- The number of shortlisted candidates at various stages of the recruitment and selection process.

-- Retention and performance rate of selected candidate.
+- Retention and performance rate of the selected candidate.